muwasifk/supervision/README.md

 # Supervisor
-Supervisor is a middle software platform for teacher supervision-scheduling ease.
+Supervisor is a jumpstart software platform for teacher supervision-scheduling ease.

 ## Features
 Through its easy-to-use platform, supervisor can: